emerge-bii/mobilome-submit-202407/README.md

 ./generate-fig.sh
 ```

 You can see figs Fig.1, Fig.2, Fig.4 in `fig.outdir`.
 Note that Fig.3 and Fig.5 were manually made so not included here.
+SOM figs is to be added.